Manual Intervention # Pause deployment and wait for intervention - task: ManualIntervention@8 inputs: #instructions: # Optional #emailRecipients: # Optional #onTimeout: 'reject' # Optional. Options: reject, resume

 |Notify users||Optional.
 The list of users that will be notified that the task has been activated.|

 |On timeout||Required.
 The action to take (reject or resume) if the task times out with no manual intervention.
 The default is to reject the deployment.|

 |Control options||See Control options|

 The Manual Intervention task does not perform deployment actions directly.
-Instead, it allows you to pause an active deployment within an environment, typically to perform some manual steps or actions, and then continue the automated deployment tasks.
+Instead, it allows you to pause an active deployment within a stage, typically to perform some manual steps or actions, and then continue the automated deployment tasks.
 For example, the user may need to edit the details of the current release before continuing; perhaps by entering the values for custom variables used by the tasks in the release.

 You can use built-in and custom variables to generate portions of your instructions.

 When the Manual Intervention task is activated during a deployment, it sets the deployment state to IN PROGRESS and displays a message bar containing a link that opens the Manual Intervention dialog containing the instructions.
 After carrying out the manual steps, the administrator or user can choose to resume the deployment, or reject it.
-Users with Manage deployment permission on the environment can resume or reject the manual intervention.
+Users with Manage deployment permission on the stage can resume or reject the manual intervention.

 For more information about using this task, see Approvals and gates overview.